 If you have never grown your own sprouts, then you are missing out.
 It is ALMOST as fun as re-growing green onions.
 What’s great about them is you can grow them right on your kitchen counter.

 This post may contain affiliate links.

 To grow sprouts in a jar, you will need to make a trip to your local health food store.
 I checked out the health food sections of several grocery stores, but couldn’t find them anywhere but at the actual health food store.

 You can buy a variety of seeds to sprout.
 They look just like seeds you would plant in the garden.
 You can get alfalfa seeds, radish sprout seeds, broccoli sprout seeds, and I think a few others.
 I decided to try alfalfa seeds.
 A big package of them was less than $3.

 You only need 2 tbsp. to make one pint sized jar of sprouts, so this bag will last for quite a while.
 MUCH cheaper than just buying sprouts at the store.
 And this way is so much more fun.
-So to make these you will need:

 Place approximately 2 tbsp. seeds in a clean pint sized canning jar.
 You could use another type of jar if you can use a rubberband or something to hold the cheesecloth on top of the jar.

 The ring that comes with the canning jar works really well. in place of the cheesecloth you can also use these inexpensive sprouting lids you can order online from Amazon.
 They screw right on top of your canning jar and are re-usable.